DzmitryAd/cloudflare-cache-page/page-cache-on-cloudflare-wp-pluging/readme.txt

 === Page Cache on Cloudflare ===
-Contributors: palessit.com
+Contributors: DzmitryAd, alkononovich
 Tags: cache,speed,cloudflare
 Author URI: https://palessit.com
-Tested up to: 7.3
+Tested up to: 5.2.3
-Requires PHP: 7.2
+Requires PHP: 5.6
 Version: 1.0
+Stable tag: trunk
 License: MIT

 The fastest cache pages on Cloudflare with purge by button and automatic.
 You can specify URLs and cookies to exclude caching.